metablaster/WindowsFirewallRuleset/Modules/Ruleset.Initialize/Help/en-US/Initialize-Service.md

 setup on multiple computers and virtual operating systems, in cases such as frequent system restores for the purpose of testing project code for many environment scenarios that end users may have.
 It should be used in conjunction with the rest of a module "Ruleset.Initialize"
+TODO: Optionally set services to automatic startup, most of services are needed only to run code.
 \[System.ServiceProcess.ServiceController\[\]\]

 ## RELATED LINKS